|UM SPH Home > Department of Biostatistics > Programs & Degrees > MS-MPH|

 D4.
 Public Health Requirement (new requirement for MS and Ph.D students beginning Fall 2013 cohort)

 All MS and Ph.D students (who do not have MPH degree) are required to take a 1-credit course on "Introduction to Public Health" (PUBHLTH 610) during the first semester of the program.
-This course will be offered in the Fall of every year.
+This course will be offered in the Fall of every year and may count towards the cognate requirement.

 Sample Programs of Study for Master's Students